 Unlike Doctor who/Daleks, this one is used for actual decision making and public debate outside of Tumblr, so it bears looking in to.

-At risk of weak manning I think we can rule out the usefulness of this question, which I do not think any actual researchers ask.
+At risk of weak manning I think we can rule out the usefulness of this question as it stands, which I presume few actual researchers ask.
 We need to refine it to get to an answerable question.
 That should go without saying, you would have thought, but pub conversation suggests not.
 To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”.
 This kind of muddy thinking will have us trying to discern the contribution of “hardware factors” versus “software factors” to word processing via a variance decomposition.
 Not that even variance decompositions happen in the pub conversations usually.
 Anyway, you get the drift.
-To say anything useful we must make sure we are having a well-posed debate, which seems to be challenging in this area for some reason.
+To say anything useful we must make sure it is clear what we are getting at, which seems to be challenging in this area for some reason.
 (Probably: because this politically charged topic that looks simple enough to have an opinion on.)